-Creates a connection with a generated name to the given database connection URL when ij starts up, thus creating an initial connection (with a generated name) for the ij session.
-(If you have specified an ij.protocol, you can use a shortened form of the URL.)
+Creates a connection to the database name listed indicated by the property when ij starts up.
+You can specify the complete connection URL (including protocol) with this property or just the database name if you also specify ij.protocol on the command line.
 After it boots, ij displays the generated name of the connection made with this property.

-'''

-ij.database=

-databaseConnectionURL

-'''
+ij.database=databaseConnectionURL